colder/phantm/README.markdown

              --fixpoint             Display fixpoints
-             --debug                Display all kind of debug information --quiet                Mute some errors such as uninitialized variables --verbose              Display more notices
+             --debug                Display all kind of debug information --quiet                Mute some errors such as uninitialized variables --focus                Only report the errors that occured in the main file --verbose              Display more notices
              --vverbose             Be nitpicking and display even more notices --includepath <paths>  Define paths for compile time include resolution (.:a:bb:c:..)